alakob/automl_mini/CONTRIBUTING.md

-# Contributing to AutoML Simple
+# Contributing to AutoML Mini

-Thank you for your interest in contributing to AutoML Simple!
+Thank you for your interest in contributing to AutoML Mini!
 This document provides guidelines for development and contribution.

 ## 🚀 Quick Setup